hameerabbasi/sparse-ndarray-protocols/README.rst

 Proposed Formats
 ----------------

 Implementing any given format is purely optional for a given implementation.
-Any operations with a given format should return ``NotImplemented`` if tried.
+Any operations with an unsupported format should return ``NotImplemented`` if attempted.

 Ideally, if all formats are to be implemented, only implementations for the following formats will be needed, and the rest can just be subclassed stubs relying on their respective super-formats.